/site/ - Site Meta

 This is a locked thread for archiving the causes and outcomes of corner case rulings vis-a-vis the site's Global Rules.
 It may be cited as an explanation for rules and policies.
 The Global Rules page is the "what", this thread will archive the "why" and the "how" for specific instances.

-Ruling1: The hotlink block.
-"No rules" boards, extremely contentious boards, and boards that accumulate loli hentai content beyond a certain threshold are placed behind a hotlink block that disallows them from being accessed from anywhere outside of 8chan. >Why The hosting company that supports us explicitly allows our content including 2d loli art, but they ask that a "minor hurdle, such as a login" be placed between contentious content and the outside internet.
+Ruling1: The Splash Disclaimer and Terms of Service.
+"No rules" boards, extremely contentious boards, and boards that accumulate loli hentai content beyond a certain threshold are placed behind a hotlink block that disallows them from being accessed from anywhere outside of 8chan.
+The original hotlink block has been replaced by a sitewide splash disclaimer page that requires users to agree to our Global Rules and Terms of Service before they can access the site. >Why The hosting company that supports us explicitly allows our content including 2d loli art, but they ask that a "minor hurdle, such as a login" be placed between contentious content and the outside internet.
 This is the same request they make of the Sad Panda, whom they also host.
-The hotlink block is our minor hurdle.
-A board being added to the block is not a punishment and does not imply any need for that board to change its content or policies.
-Its quite literally for that board's own protection.
+The splash disclaimer is our minor hurdle.
+This change was primarily made to streamline the site's operation, as we no longer need to single out boards for protection, but also because it now displays the Global Rules to users prominently on each visit.
+Because of this the splash disclaimer now satisfies certain aspects of the site's legal liability in various countries around the world, and helps us maintain compliance with the Internet's ever-changing standards.

 Ruling2: Media containing children, DOST, and context Global Rule 2 broadly disallows posting pictures of underage people in any sort of lewd or lascivious context, or from trying to change the context of an otherwise innocent pic into something lewd with the addition of other content.
 Media of IRL kids was originally allowed on non-pornography boards including /b/ provided the letter and spirit of Global Rule 2 was maintained.
 This exemption has been revoked.
 Pictures or other media containing real children may not be posted on the site other than well known memes which contain no lewd content (e.g.: "Disaster Girl").
 Global moderators may use their own discretion concerning removals and bans for such material. >Why Because children are provided with special protections under the law, the very act of posting pics of kids in a NSFW environment can be considered posting them in a lewd context.
 There is some legal grey area, but the site endeavors to avoid that grey area and follow the law as best we can.
 Formerly "cute kid pics" of a non-lewd nature were permitted on the site, but this has led to persistent, repeated abuse that has been difficult for Board Owners to moderate, and this poses an unacceptable risk to the site's hosting.